Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

 A good feature that encodes rich pose information is critical for regression-based methods.
-One popular strategy to learn better feature representation is multi-task learning \cite{multitask}.
+One popular strategy to learn better feature representation is \textbf{multi-task learning} \cite{multitask}.
 By sharing representations between related tasks (e.g., pose estimation and pose-based action recognition), the model can generalize better on the original task (pose estimation).
-Following this direction, Li et al. \cite{li2014heterogeneous} proposed a heterogeneous multi-task framework that consists of two tasks: predicting joints coordinates from full images by building a regressor and detecting body parts from image patches using a sliding window.
-Fan et al. \cite{fan2015combining} proposed a Dual-Source (i.e., image patches and full images) Deep Convolutional Neural Network (DS-CNN) for two tasks: joint detection which determines whether a patch contains a body joint, and joint localization which finds the exact location of the joint in the patch.
+Following this direction, Li et al. \cite{li2014heterogeneous} proposed a heterogeneous multi-task framework that consists of two tasks: predicting joint coordinates from full images by a regressor and detecting body parts from image patches using a sliding window.
+Fan et al. \cite{fan2015combining} proposed a dual-source (i.e., image patches and full images) CNN for two tasks: joint detection which determines whether a patch contains a body joint, and joint localization which finds the exact location of the joint in the patch.
 Each task corresponds to a loss function, and the combination of two tasks leads to improved results.
-Luvizon et al. \cite{luvizon20182d} learned a multi-task network to jointly handle 2D/3D pose estimation and action recognition from video sequences.